 Biography

 I am a Tenure-Track Assistant Professor in the Computer Science Department, University of British Columbia.
-I am part of the Systopia Lab where we work on Systems research in a broad sense.
+I am part of the Systopia Lab (UBC’s Systems Group) and the UBC Security & Privacy Group.
 My research focuses on building more observable and transparent systems.
 I work on topics such as Digital Provenance, Auditing, Accountability, Intrusion Detection, and Systems Optimization.
-If you are considering a PhD or an MSc, please, check this.
-I am particularly looking for students with a background in Operating Systems and/or Machine Learning applied to systems problems.
+I recently received a Killam Connection award to create a new interdisciplinary course on Accountable Computer Systems, sitting at the intersection of Law, Sociology, and Computer Science.
+I am a member of the Green College’s (UBC) Common Room.
+I received a 2023 Amazon Research Awards to support my work on provenance-based intrusion detection.

 I obtained my PhD under the supervision of Prof. Jean Bacon in 2016 at the University of Cambridge (Jesus College).
 Before I joined UBC, I held a Postdoctoral Fellowship at the Harvard’s Center for Research on Computation and Society, a Research Associate position in the Digital Technology Group at the University of Cambridge, and a Research Fellowship position at St Edmund’s College (University of Cambridge).
 I worked at the frontier of Law and Computer Science as part of the Microsoft Cloud Computing Research Centre.
-Finally, I worked as a Lecturer (UK equivalent of Assistant Professor) in the Department of Computer Science at the University of Bristol.
+Finally, I worked as an Assistant Professor in the Department of Computer Science at the University of Bristol.

 Interests